TStupariu/vboard-thesis/Licenta.md

-This chapter explains a few of the benefits introduced by the proposed solution that help solve the problems mentioned before.
+This chapter explains a few of the benefits introduced by the proposed solution that helps solve the problems mentioned before.

-First of all, the server API is made with technologies which are really fast to develop and implement.
+First of all, the server API is built using technologies that are really fast to design, develop and implement.
 Ruby on Rails is a really good environment for developing applications quickly without too much hustle.
-Second, the JavaScript library used is VueJS which provides huge amounts of flexibility and speed, rendering only the parts it needs in a single page application form.
-Firebase allows for easy communication using sockets and the canvas and WebRTC protocols allow for a cross-platform solution that works in all browsers from desktop to mobile, allowing all types of users to watch video streams.
+Secondly, the JavaScript library used, VueJS, provides huge amounts of flexibility and speed.
+It's flagship benefit is rendering only the parts it needs in a single page application form.
+Firebase allows easy communication using sockets whilst the canvas and WebRTC protocols allow for a cross-platform solution that works in all browsers from desktop to mobile.
+In turn, this facilitates all types of users to watch video streams.

-The benefits have a wide range from development time which can be directly translated into cost, reduced server cost and improved quality and latency for the streams, Another key aspect in the chosen technologies is they are implemented with an agile environment in mind, allowing ideas to pivot easily and quickly adapt to new technology trends.
+The benefits have a wide range from development time which directly impacts the development costs of any project, reduced server fees and improved quality and latency for the streams.
+Another key aspect in the chosen technologies is they are implemented with an agile environment in mind, allowing ideas to pivot easily and quickly adapt to new technology trends. ~@TStupariu aici poti dezvolta putin pe agile, cateva paragrafe etc~

 # 4. Application Details